fkunneman/DiscoSumo/naacl/semeval/README.md

 Moses and MGIZA also need to be installed (follow this tutorial: http://www.statmt.org/moses/?n=Development.GetStarted)

-Finally, update the paths in ``paths.py'' and run the ``main.sh'' scripts
+Finally, update the paths in `paths.py` and run the `main.sh` scripts

 # Execution